MuhammetAliKaya/BLM5026-HOMEWORK-SERIES/README.md

 The problem is modeled as a fully connected graph where nodes represent cities and edge weights represent the Euclidean distance between them.

-- [cite_start]The graph is generated with a specified number of nodes placed randomly in a 2D area[cite: 6].
+- The graph is generated with a specified number of nodes placed randomly in a 2D area.
-- [cite_start]To ensure the experiments are repeatable, the random generation process is based on a fixed seed.
+- To ensure the experiments are repeatable, the random generation process is based on a fixed seed.

 ### 2. Heuristic Used: Nearest Neighbor

-[cite_start]To find a solution, we implemented a simple and intuitive greedy algorithm known as the **Nearest Neighbor** heuristic.
+To find a solution, we implemented a simple and intuitive greedy algorithm known as the **Nearest Neighbor** heuristic.
 The algorithm works as follows:

 1. Start at an arbitrary node (city).
 2. From the current node, move to the nearest unvisited node.